-2.1 During term time the DSL or a deputy will always be available (during academy hours, or out of hours for an academy arranged activity such as a academy trip) for staff in the academy to discuss any safeguarding concerns.
+2.1 During term time the DSL or a deputy will always be available on site (during academy hours, or out of hours for an academy arranged activity such as a academy trip) for staff in the academy to discuss any safeguarding concerns.
+In addition, during the holidays the safeguarding email account is continually monitored by one of the DSLs and the Safeguarding Officer is contracted for some holiday working to ensure that all meetings that fall during holiday time are covered.